wlb-tycoon/AuthCRUD_client/README.md

-# AuthCRUD-Template_with_Nextts_Fastify_MySQL
+# AuthCRUD_client

-AuthCRUD-Template_with_Nextts_Fastify_MySQL is a web application built with Next.js, Ant Design, Fastify that provides user registration and login functionality.
+AuthCRUD_client is a web application built with Next.js, Ant Design, Fastify that provides user registration and login functionality.
 It allows users to create an account, log in, and access a protected dashboard.

 ## Features